pyOpenSci/pyopensci.github.io/_posts/2022-11-21-what-makes-a-python-package-healthy.md

 to the broader scientific python ecosystem.
 </div>

-### Three open source software healthy metric "buckets"

-Based on all of the feedback, and what I *think* might be a start at what I need, I organized the following conversation into three buckets:

-1. Infrastructure
-2. Maintenance
-3. Community adoption (and usability??)

-These three buckets I think are all priorities of pyOpenSci.

-Note: Diversity, Equity, Inclusion, and Accessibility (DEIA) are also of critical concern  for pyOpenSci but I will save that too for another post.

 ## Existing efforts on health metrics: Chaoss project and the Software Sustainability Institute (neil)

 I'd be remiss if I didn't mention that there are several projects out there that